The Impact of Socio-Technical Factors on Digital Preservation Strategies, 2016-2017

 June 2015: We submitted our grant proposal to the NEH.

 April 2015: I followed up with the NEH program officer.
-From this correspondence, Dr. Langmead and I decide to apply for a Research & Development Grant.
+After communicating with him further, Dr. Langmead and I decided to apply for a Research & Development Grant.

 March 2015: iConference in sunny Orange County, California.
 This is proof that poster sessions are valuable and important opportunities: an NEH officer approached me at one of the sessions.
 He saw my poster and we talked about the research.
 He handed me a business card.
 And…

 January 2015: Success!
-Our poster was accepted to iConference so I set about actually creating the academic poster using InDesign.
-Here it is! (click to expand).
-The poster is also published here.
+Our poster was accepted to iConference so I set about actually creating the academic poster using Adobe InDesign.

 December 2014: Dr. Langmead and I submitted a proposal for the academic poster session at iConference 2015.
-The poster cohered, in particular, around a central question: do user expectations and their actual experiences impact a project’s “preservation worthiness” or the likelihood that a project plan will incorporate a long-term preservation strategy?
+The poster cohered, in particular, around the central question of: do user expectations and their actual experiences impact a project’s “preservation worthiness” or the likelihood that a project plan will incorporate a long-term preservation strategy?

 August-October 2014: I created and disseminated an online usability survey using Qualtrics software.
 This survey, prompted by Dr. Alison Langmead and Dr. Brian Beaton’s previous research, began the work of investigating how users engage with the MedArt website.
 Although I only received 18 responses to the survey, this feedback fueled the next phase of this project.